mikespub-org/sclorg-django-ex/README.md

 And you can see information about your deployment too:

-    oc describe dc/django-example
+    oc describe dc/flask-example

-In the web console, the overview tab shows you a service, by default called "django-example", that encapsulates all pods running your Django application.
+In the web console, the overview tab shows you a service, by default called "flask-example", that encapsulates all pods running your Flask application.
 You can access your application by browsing to the service's IP address and port.
 You can determine these by running

     oc get svc